ferd/pobox/README.md

 To choose between a queue and a stack buffer, you should consider the following criterias:

 - Do you need messages in order?
-Choose a queue.
+Choose one of the queues.
+- Do you need the latest messages coming in to be kept, or the oldest ones?
+If so, pick `queue` and `keep_old`, respectively.
 - Do you need low latency?
 Then choose a stack.
 Stacks will give you many nessages with low latency with a few with high latency.
-Queues will give you a higher overall latency, but less variance.
+Queues will give you a higher overall latency, but less variance over time.

 More buffer types could be supported in the future, if people require them.
-It could be useful to have queues that keep old messages and refuse new ones, for example.

 ## How to build it